ButinVladimir/cyberiada/ROADMAP.md

 ## Equipment

 Each crew member has three different equipment slots: weapon, armor and utility.
 Weapon equipment deals damage, armor provides defense and utility gives buffs or debuffs.
 Each equipment item has level and quality.
 Higher the level or quality, higher the requirements and stats.
 Changing equipment is not free - it results in short action which will override current member action and cannot be cancellable.
 Equipment can be bought from weapon shop, be crafted or earned by performing missions and contracts.
-Some equipments are faction-specific and require crafting or capturing weapon shop for faction.
+Equipments can be made by crafting, capturing district for neutral items and weapon shops for faction or by performing contracts and missions.

 Equipment will be lost after moving to another city unless specific favors are earned.